This is hands-down the best carrot cake ever! Simple and straightforward, it is ultra moist, fluffy, and incredibly delicious.

 Recipe Source: Cooks Illustrated (with my notes included)

-Recipe originally posted March 2008; updated with new photos, recipe notes and commentary.
+Recipe originally posted March 2008; updated February 2025 with new photos, recipe notes, etc.

 A slice of carrot cake with two layers, white frosting in the middle, and chopped nuts on top on a plate.